How to Handle Itchy Skin During Pregnancy?

 Add Cornflour To Your Bath

-It's always important to consult your doctor before taking any medicine while pregnant, but Benadryl is typically considered safe for expectant mothers.
+It's always important to consult your doctor before taking any medicine while pregnant, but antihistamines are typically considered safe for expectant mothers.
 It may also aid in your sleep if the itching is keeping you up at night.

 If your itching is caused by a medical condition such as cholestasis, there is only so much you can do to avoid it.
 However, if the itching is caused by skin stretching, there are a few techniques to keep it at bay: